woojr/color_planning_system/README.md

 This repository contains the implementation for a color planning system that models color–emotion associations using color appearance attributes.

-## 📘 Overview
+## 📘 Abstract

-This project explores how perceptual attributes of color relate to human emotional responses.
-A set of regression models are used to predict semantic emotion values based on color appearance attributes such as lightness, chroma, and hue structure.
+“Why do users prefer a certain color for the product?”
+This paper introduces a Color Planning System that maps and models the relationship between color and emotion to enhance user preference in product design.
+By visualizing these associations, the system helps designers connect color and emotion relationships to user preferences.
+Instead of directly predicting color preference, which can make it difficult to identify influencing factors, the system provides a structured map and set of models that reveal how emotions associated with color influence user preference.
+This approach supports more informed and intuitive decisions in the design process.

 ## 📄 Project Paper